-Project managers must continuously work on maintaining the quality of the output while staying on the deadlines and objectives of the project.
+Project managers must continuously maintain the quality of the output while staying on the deadlines and objectives of the project.

-Those quality standards are often also set by the project managers, who can do that because they can both see the big picture and the resources available to them.
+Those quality standards are often also set by the project managers, who can do that because they can see the big picture and the available resources.

 When project managers set quality standards for their projects, this helps set the expectations for everyone so that stakeholders, for example, don’t overestimate the quality when the budget and resources are limited in comparison.

 A project’s progress is much like the movement of the train.
 Lots of moving parts have to be moving in sync.